 A few beaches are located along the coast, north and south of the city of Basse-Terre.
 There are also fishing areas.

-By Cam Donaldson trip to Indonesia
+By Esther Carter trip to France